AdrianJemiolo/lukso-block-api/README.md

 - Modify the Dockerfile to update dependencies or build parameters if required.
 ---
 ### License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License 🙂